margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## I don't care to be on the cover of a magazine.
+I don't enjoy taking a lot of selfies.
+I have no desire to be on the cover or front-and-center.
+I love working with a team and collaborating on projects.
+If I were on the cover of a magazine, I'd love to be with a team addressing a challenge collectively. ##

-## Complete this thought: 'Today I hope...'
+## Complete this thought: 'Today I hope...' ##
 Today I hope to clean my room, do business work, go to Nate's house.
 Today I hope to live with love.
 Today I hope not to use social media.